hooriyaa/Q4_learning/Understanding_Generative_AI/readme.md

-# 🤖 What is Generative AI? – Explained in the Simplest Way
+# 🤖 What is Generative AI?

 Have you ever seen a robot write a story, create an image, or compose a song?
 That’s the magic of **Generative AI**! ✨